• Facebook

 I appreciate the excellent job the author did painting visual images of Bernice’s world so I felt as if I were a fly on the wall.
 I could visualize myself smack dab in the middle of the diner or feel the cool breeze while overlooking the lake.
 The plot may not be attention-grabbing, yet Tayla keeps the reader engagingly immersed into Bernice’s world from beginning to end.

 Overall, Bernice Runs Away is a fun, charming read that can be enjoyed by adults of all ages.
 It will keep you giggling through her routine life into her growth as a confident, stylish sojourner.
 Age doesn’t change anything.
-Get a pre-order now so you can curl up with it and a glass of 7Up and gin when it publishes in October.
+Order yours now so you can curl up with it and a glass of 7Up and gin read up!

 Katie Daniels